GLOBAL MARKETS-Stocks limp toward biggest weekly fall of the year

 By Marc Jones

-There was focus too on the first anniversary of Russia's invasion of Ukraine, or "special military operation" as Russia terms it, as calls for peace, but also warnings about a wider escalation, came from both Washington and Beijing.
+There was focus too on the first anniversary of Russia's invasion of Ukraine, which Moscow terms a "special military operation", as calls for peace, but also warnings about a wider escalation, came from both Washington and Beijing.

-European share markets opened higher, with the pan region Euro Stoxx 600 .STOXX up 0.4% though overnight falls in Asia and lower Wall Street futures prices Wall Street meant MSCI's main worldwide index .MIWD00000PUS was stuck in the red.
+Europe's markets couldn't maintain what had been a positive start with the pan region Euro Stoxx 600 .STOXX dipping 0.1%, Wall Street futures pointing to a red start there later and MSCI's main worldwide index .MIWD00000PUS down 0.2% for the day and 1.7% for the week.

-Europe's moves were partly helped by a pause in this month's sharp rise in global borrowing costs - a reversal of January's trend.
+Europe's moves were partly offset by a pause in this month's sharp rise in global borrowing costs - a reversal of January's trend.

-During a lower house confirmation hearing, Kazuo Ueda, who will take over as governor of the Bank of Japan (BOJ) in April, said ultra-low interest rates were still needed to support Japan's fragile economy, warning of the dangers of responding to cost-driven inflation with monetary tightening.
+Overnight, Kazuo Ueda, who will take over as governor of the Bank of Japan (BOJ) in April, had told a confirmation hearing that ultra-low interest rates were still needed to support Japan's fragile economy, warning of the dangers of responding to cost-driven inflation with monetary tightening.

-"Ueda is working hard to present himself as delivering continuity," said Sean Callow, senior currency strategist at Westpac.
-"At least to start with."
+Europe's benchmark bond yields dipped back from 2011 highs as Germany, the bloc's industrial power-house said its economy shrank by slightly more than initially predicted in the fourth quarter of 2022.
+GVD/EUR

+The dollar was higher again too ahead of U.S. personal consumption expenditures (PCE) price index data for January, the Federal Reserve's preferred inflation measure.
+The index is expected to be up 0.4% from a month earlier, compared with 0.3% the previous month.

 Ten-year Japanese bonds JP10YTN=JBTC didn't trade on Friday due to thin liquidly, after breaching the upper limit of the BOJ's policy cap for two straight days.
 But the yen JPY=EBS turned choppy as data also showed core consumer inflation hitting a 41-year high, keeping pressure on the BOJ to phase out its stimulus programme.

+Meantime, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 1.3%, for a hefty weekly drop of 2.5%.

-In particular, Chinese blue chips .CSI300 tumbled 1.0% and Hong Kong's Hang Seng Index .HSI dropped 1.3% on comments from U.S. officials that it would increase the number of troops helping train Taiwan's forces.
+In particular, Chinese blue chips .CSI300 tumbled 1% and Hong Kong's Hang Seng Index .HIS dropped 1.6% after comments from U.S. officials that Washington would increase the number of troops helping train Taiwan's forces.

-Expectations U.S. interest rates will rise meant the dollar index =USD, which measures the top world currency against six of its main peers, was hovering at 104.71, just shy of a seven-week high of 104.78. /FRX

-Investors were eyeing the release later of the U.S. personal consumption expenditures (PCE) price index for January, the Federal Reserve's preferred inflation measure.
-The index is expected to be up 0.4% from a month earlier, compared with 0.3% the previous month.

-"You have basically retracted a fair amount of the gains in most of the energy markets in the back half of 2022," Dunn said, highlighting that the slump in natural gas prices meant it was now replacing coal again in Europe.

-"That has helped the global economic picture," he explained.
-"The big question is now the top line, the economic performance, and in that respect China's reopening will play an outside role in the direction we go from here."

-In the bond markets, the key Treasury yield, or the cost for the U.S. government to borrow in the international debt markets, eased to as far as 3.8590% US10YT=RR, compared with the previous close of 3.8810%.
+In the bond markets, the key Treasury yield, or the cost for the U.S. government to borrow in the international debt markets, eased to as far as 3.8590% US10YT=RR before climbing back to 3.9101%.

-Benchmark European yields edged down too after Germany, the bloc's industrial power-house, said its economy shrank by slightly more than initially predicted in the fourth quarter of 2022.
+Benchmark European yields flip-flopped too, dipping after Germany, the bloc's industrial power-house, said its economy shrank by slightly more than initially predicted in the fourth quarter of 2022.
 GVD/EUR

-Germany's 10-year government bond yield DE10YT=RR fell 3 basis points to 2.44% after stronger-than-expected PMI data earlier in the week had pushed it to its highest level since August 2011.
+They popped up again ahead of U.S. trading though with Germany's 10-year government bond yield DE10YT=RR last up at 2.49% having hit a 2011 high earlier in the week after stronger-than-expected euro zone PMI data.

 In the oil market, Brent crude LCOc1 futures rose 0.8% to $82.84 while U.S. West Texas Intermediate (WTI) crude CLc1 was also up 0.8% at $75.99.
 O/R